Bi-Temporal Memory

 2. "What did the system believe at decision time?" (record-time query)

-These diverge whenever facts are ingested with delay or corrected retroactively — the norm in compliance, healthcare, and finance workflows.
+These diverge whenever facts are ingested with delay or corrected retroactively — which is the norm in compliance, healthcare, and finance workflows.
+Bi-temporal memory makes the divergence explicit and queryable.

 from operon_ai import BiTemporalMemory